 The best source of information on the life and works of Vincent van Gogh would have to be the two catalogue raisonné books which offer reproductions and insights into each and every one of Van Gogh's more than 2,200 works.
 Each of these two catalogues has its own merits: the de la Faille is incredibly thorough and includes all provenance and exhibition information.
 The Hulsker book doesn't include this, but--unlike the de la Faille--Hulsker provides ongoing commentary and analysis of the works.
 In addition, the Hulsker catalogue has the advantage of being twenty-six years more up to date.

 A third catalogue raisonné of Van Gogh's works was published in 2002: Vincent van Gogh: The Complete Works.
-This catalogue, issued on CD-ROM, is more up-to-date than either the de la Faille or the Hulsker and, unlike these resources, includes colour images of the majority of Van Gogh's works.
+This catalogue, issued on CD-ROM and now out of print, is more up-to-date than either the de la Faille or the Hulsker and, unlike these resources, includes colour images of the majority of Van Gogh's works.
 An advanced search feature, including full exhibition and provenance details for each art work, is included.

 - The Works of Vincent van Gogh: His Paintings and Drawings by Dr. Jacob Baart de la Faille (J.M.
 Meulenhoff, Amsterdam, 1970): The de la Faille catalogue raisonné is a fully revised and updated version of the original 1928 work (compiled by an editorial committee and not Dr. de la Faille himself, who died in 1959).
 Viewed by most to be the definitive scholarly work on Van Gogh's works, this book is absolutely essential for any serious Van Gogh library.
 Though The Works of Vincent van Gogh is now out of print, it's not yet a rare book and can be found in some of the better used bookstores.
 Expect to pay between $100-150 U.S. for a copy in good shape and with dust jacket.
 Even if it were twice that price, however, this invaluable book would still be a bargain.